jacobkearin/jacobkearin/README.md

 ## Jacob Kearin
 ### Electrical Engineering at Dunwoody College of Technology
-- Currently working on skills in C/C++ STX, Python, verilog, Golang and more
+- Currently working on skills in C/C++ STX, Python, verilog, MATLAB and more
 - interested in IoT, crypto technologies, EV control systems, and hardware development.
 Dabbling in software on the side.
 - reach me on:
 - twitter @jacobkearin